JeffyCN/mirrors/docs/Rockchip_Developer_Guide_RGA_EN.md

 The software support library provides the following API, asynchronous mode only supports C++ implementation.

 - **querystring**： Query information about the RGA hardware version and supported functions of chip platform, return a string.
+- **imcheckHeader**:   Verify the difference between the currently used header file version and the librga version.
 - **importbuffer_T**： Import external buffer into RGA driver to achieve hardware fast access to discontinuous physical addresses (dma_fd, virtual address).
 - **releasebuffer_handle**： Remove reference and map of the external buffer from inside the RGA driver.
 - **wrapbuffer_handle** Quickly encapsulate the image buffer structure (rga_buffer_t）.